mssliw/todolist_app/README.md

 # todolist_app
-A simple app which enables creating and managing lists of task to do
+A simple app which enables to create and manage lists of task to do